shrik450/django_scraper/README.md

 # Django-Scraper

-A django server running celery to scraper market headlines from the Economic Times, the Business Herald, and the Finanical Express.
+A django server running celery to scrape market headlines from the Economic Times, the Business Herald, and the Finanical Express.
 The server scrapes every 15 minutes and stores the headlines in the sqlite database.

 # Setup